mdtanker/polartoolkit/README.md

-# Automaticlly plot Antarctic Data
+# Automatically plot Antarctic Data

 The attached Jupyter notebook automatically samples gridded data and plots earth-layer cross-sections and data profiles for Antarctica.
 It uses pygmt for sampling and plotting.